Flies

 Our work

-Our work on this species has focussed on mainitning a monitoring network across all the Enlgish and Welsh sites.
+Our work on this species has focused on maintaining a monitoring network across all the English and Welsh sites.
 This also entails following up on multiple new reports of the species appearance.

 In Buckfastleigh (Devon) we are working closely with community groups to maintain the species stronghold and rise awareness of its specula status in this location.